 Sorry folks, but you’re going to have to download your favorite apps the old-fashioned way.
 As iPhone and Android OS are incompatible, you’ll have to make a list of your old apps and find their equivalents in the Google Play Store.
 The good news is that if an app requires an account your old info will carry over when you log into the new Android app.
 If it’s any consolation, people who ask how to move apps to the iPhone from Android get the same answer: the two systems simply don’t have an easy app transfer process – yet.

-Switching from iPhone to Android isn’t all that difficult, and once you’re done you’ll be able to explore how to record calls on an Android, how to use widgets, and other helpful tools.
+Switching from iPhone to Android isn’t all that difficult, and once you’re done you’ll be able to explore how to record calls on an Android, how to use widgets and other helpful tools.
 Welcome to the Android family – there’s a lot of us out there!